-Anna is a final year doctoral researcher at the Department of War Studies, King’s College London.
-Her work focuses on the role of local elites as mediators and obstacles within nationally led regime transitions.
+Dr Plunkett is a recent PhD graduate from the Department of War Studies, King’s College, London.
+Her research focuses on the role of local elites as mediators and obstacles within nationally led regime transitions.
 She is interested in how the presence of such alternative authority structures impact and create subnational variation within regime transitions.

 She received her BA in Politics and Economics from the University of York, before receiving a scholarship to continue her studies at York with an MA in Post-War Recovery.
 She was the recipient of the Guido Galli Award, coming top of her MA cohort both in her dissertation and overall performance.
 Her primary interests include conflict and democracy at the sub-national level, understanding how various political orders are impacted by transitions at the sub-national level.